Choosing the Right Balance Transfer Card

 Income Verification

 Lenders often require proof of income to ensure you can manage the transferred balance.
-Provide recent pay stubs or tax returns when applying.
+When applying, provide recent pay stubs or tax returns.

 A steady income stream reassures lenders that you have the financial capacity to repay the debt.